itsbasabee/Predict-Employee-Attrition/README.md

 # Predict-Employee-Attrition

-Predicting Employee Attrition using their past data using Machine Learning.
+Objective : Predict Employee Attrition by the given data about his/her past history.